 A quick snapshot of Jez Bragg's adventure of running 3054km from the tip of the North Island to the tip of the South Island.

-Our next Get up to Five and Club10k programmes start 16 March
+Our next Get up to Five and Club10k programmes start 27 July, we want to help you keep the habit up!

-Earlybird registration rates are available until 11.59pm, Monday 9 March.
+Earlybird rates are available until: 11.59pm, Monday 20 July

 If you are unsure of what your next step should be - have a chat to our coaches at the sessions!